In this guide, you will learn how to configure and use Nvidia Inspector version 220.127.116.11 and higher

 What is Nvidia Inspector

 Nvidia Inspector allows you to avoid overheating of the graphics adapter, increase FPS.
 Has a graphical shell.
 You can also use the command line.
 Initially, the utility was developed for overclocking video cards to run demanding games.
-The program also helps if there is no SLI support.
+The application also helps if there is no SLI support.

 How to use Nvidia Inspector

-Step 1 - Download the program
+Step 1 - Download Software

 First of all, go to the official website and click to download NVidia Inspector.
 Extract the archive to any convenient folder.

-Step 2 - Install the program
+Step 2 - Install the Application Software

 This window contains all the hardware information for the video card.